-- (i.)
-Represents the original budget of the Corporation for the Financial year ended 30 June 2021 approved in May 2020. - (ii.)
-Represents the revised budget of the Corporation for the Financial Year ended 30 June 2021 approved in February 2021. - (iii.)
-Represents the difference between revised budget for the Financial Year ended 30 June 2021 and actual revenue and expenses on a comparable basis. - (iv.)
-The Financial Statements as well as the Budget are prepared on an accrual basis. - The actual turnover and cost of sales figures differ from the budgeted figures mainly due to the movement of world prices of Petroleum Products and LPG which are the main components of STC's business as well as exchange rate fluctuations as all the products purchased by the Corporation are paid in US Dollar.
+- Represents the original budget of the Corporation for the Financial year ended 30 June 2022 approved in February 2021. - represents the revised budget of the Corporation for the Financial Year ended 30 June 2022 approved in March 2022.

+- (iii) represents the difference between revised budget for the Financial Year ended 30 June 2022 and actual revenue and expenses on a comparable basis. - (iv) The Financial Statements as well as the Budget are prepared on an accrual basis. - The actual turnover and cost of sales figures differ from the budgeted figures mainly due to the movement of world prices of Petroleum Products and LPG which are the main components of STC's business as well as exchange rate fluctuations as all the products purchased by the Corporation are paid in US Dollar.